A history of East-the-Water (part 7)

 Despite Bideford’s battle with disease, or perhaps because of it, White's Directory of 1850 claimed "Few places excel in romantic scenery this beautiful little seaport town of North Devon," which "is highly salubrious, and the streets are clean and well drained."
 The directory also notes the presence in the town of three potteries, several malt-houses, two breweries, a number of lime-kilns, and an iron-foundry.

 In 1850 the Bideford Anthracite Mining and Mineral Black Paint company’s Chapel Park tramway was still under construction.
-By this point flooding was clearly an issue for the culm works.
-A palaeontologist, writing in 1905, mentioned that an adit had been run from Broadstone Quarry, for the purpose of draining it.
-At some point a shaft and pumping station were also installed, on the hillside above the East-the-Water quays, between Vinegar Hill and Chudleigh Fort.
+By this point flooding was clearly an issue for the culm works, and a shaft and pumping station were also installed, on the hillside above the East-the-Water quays, between Vinegar Hill and Chudleigh Fort.

 The company moved culm from its tramway to waiting colliers via an aerial chute that ran across Barnstaple Street.
-So high was the chute and so urgent the miner’s desire to get the Black to market, that falling coal became a menace to the public.
-So great was the danger that the town council issued the company with a public warning.
+So high was the chute and so urgent the miner’s desire to get the Culm to market, that falling coal became a menace to the public and the town council issued the company with a public warning.